jhudsl/tidyversecourse/docs/04-dataviz.md

 <img src="04-dataviz_files/figure-html/unnamed-chunk-42-1.png" width="672" />

 The only bit of code here that changed was that we changed `geom_text()` to `geom_text_repel()`.
 This, like `geom_text()` adds text directly to the plot.
-However, it also helpfullly repels overlapping labels away from one another and away from the data points on the plot.
+However, it also helpfully repels overlapping labels away from one another and away from the data points on the plot.

 #### Custom Formatting